Shyan1943/pro2/README.md

 <img src="pic/IDSitemap.png" width="60%" height="60%">

 #### 4b) Navigation design
+If External User get lost, the navigation bar will point them in the right direction.
 Bootstrap component will be used to make the fixed-top navigation responsive.

 ##### Logo
 Logo on every page, clicking on it will bring the visitor to the Home Page.
 [Bootstrap Component - Navbar] (FR4) (CI7)